fashberg/WThermostatBeca/README.md

 * Click Build
   * Binary Firmware can be found in build_output\firmware\wthermostat-1.xx-fas.bin (or -debug or -minimal)

-All dependant arduino-libraries (DNSServer, EEPROM (for esp8266), ESP8266HTTPClient, ESP8266mDNS, ESP8266WebServer, ESP8266WiFi, Hash, NTPClient, Time.) will be downloaded automatically (defined in platform.ini) and the necessary WAdapter library from <https://github.com/fashberg/WAdapter> (git submodule).
+All dependant arduino-libraries (DNSServer, EEPROM (for esp8266), ESP8266HTTPClient, ESP8266mDNS, AsyncWebServer, ESP8266WiFi, Hash, NTPClient, Time.) will be downloaded automatically (defined in platform.ini) and the necessary WAdapter library from <https://github.com/fashberg/WAdapter> (git submodule).

 ### Cloud Development using Gitpod